xiangyuxu0815/xiangyuxu0815.github.io/content/authors/admin/_index.md

     date_end: 2019-08-01
     summary: |
       Responsibilities include:
-      - Solved the feature correspondence selection problem under strict conditions such as texture-less feature, low light, and day-night difference and evaluated the algorithms on Amazon Web Service.
+      - Worked on the problem of 3D map alignment under strict conditions such as noise, outliers, and large non-overlapping areas and tested the algorithms on the home robot Astro.
   - position: Research Assistant
     company_name: The Robust Field Autonomy Lab
     company_url: 'https://robustfieldautonomylab.github.io/index.html'